Integrable almost complex structures in principal bundles and holomorphic curves: Holomorphic maps from Riemann surfaces

-can be made holomorphic for a certain class of curves $\tau_z$: one chooses for a given $z_1 \in Y$ a complex coordinate neigbourhood $U$ which is convex.
-Then $\tau_z$ can be chosen as a curve going from $z_0$ to $z_1$ and then as the coordinate line from $z_1$ to $z$.
-By the fact that $\zeta$ is an holomorphic differential form we get the statement that this function is holomorphic.
+where $\bar{f}$ is at least differentiable, since the projection $\C \to\Cquotclzetah$ endowes this quotient with the structure of a smooth manifold.
+For the time being, we shall assume that $\overline{\zeth}$ is a discrete subgroup of $\C$, so that $\Cquotclzetah$ is a manifold of real dimension $2$, naturally endowed with a complex structure.
+In this case $\bar{f}$ is holomorphic.
+To see this, we can consider a local lift of $\bar{f}$ to $\C$: Let $(U,z)$ be a coordinate chart\footnote{to keep notations simple, we make no distinction in notation between preimage and image of a chart} around a point $z_1 \in Y$.
+We may assume that $U$ is the open unit ball in $\C^{\dim Y}$, and that $z_1 = 0$.
+As path $\tau_z$ we will then choose a path $\tau_{z_1}$ followed by the path $[0,1] \to U$, $t \mapsto t \, z$, which is the traight line from $z_1$ to $z$ in the coordinate chart.
+Writing $\zeta$ as $\zeta = \sum \zeta_{i} \, dz^i$, with holomorphic $\g$--valued functions $\zeta_i$, we obtain the following formula for a local lift of $\bar{f}$:

+As integration commutes with the differential operators $\partial/ \partial \bar{z}^{j}$ (by using, for instance, Lebesgue's theorem of dominated convergence), we see that this lift is indeed holomorphic, and so $\bar{f}$ is holomorphic, too.

-We now discuss the possible cases for $\clzeth$.
-If $\dim_\R \clzeth = 2$, then $f$ factorises over a point, thus is constant and thus factorises evidently over an elliptic curve.
-If $\dim_\R \clzeth = 1$, then $f$ must be constant.
-If it were not, $f$ would be of rang at most 1, but otherwise $f$ is an open map by the fact that it is holomorphic and non-constant, so every value in this open image is a critical value which is in contradiction to Sard´s theorem.
-We make three distinction in the final case $\dim_\R \clzeth = 0$. a) If $\clzeth = \{0\}$, then $\hat{f}$ becomes a holomorphic map to $\C$, hence has to be constant (since $Y$ is compact) and thus factors through an elliptic curve.
+We will finally discuss the possible cases for $\clzeth$, starting with positive dimension.
+If we have $\dim_\R \clzeth = 2$, then $f$ factorises over a point, thus is constant (and therefore factorises obviously over an elliptic curve).
+If $\dim_\R \clzeth = 1$, then $f$ must be constant, too.
+If it were not, $f$ would be of rank at most 1.
+But a non--constant holomorphic map has a non-vanishing derivative somewhere, and this has real dimension at least 2.